Anton1392/UniversityPortfolio/readme.md

 ## TDP015-Mathematics-Python

-A mathematics course with a Python-based lab series focused on mathematical problems such as implementing a naive bayes classifier.
+A mathematics course with a Python-based lab series focused on mathematical problems such as implementing a naive bayes classifier which can classify hand-drawn numbers.

 ## TDDI16-DatastructuresAndAlgorithms